 This 5 ingredient Lavender Lemon Drop Martini is a perfectly refreshing, summery cocktail.
-A grown up version of lavender lemonade, this flavorful drink will keep you cool on the hottest summer day.
+A grown up, boozy version of lavender lemonade, this flavorful drink will keep you cool on the hottest summer day.

 Like the Cosmopolitan, Lemon Drop Martinis arrived on the bar scene in the 1970s, making them a modern classic cocktail.
 And yet unlike the Cosmo, you rarely see Lemon Drops on a bar menu.
 Let’s make a lavender version of this classic cocktail using lavender simple syrup to upgrade it and change that!